 Ways to Enjoy Banana Bread Muffins

-For a cozy breakfast, pair banana bread muffins with a bowl of creamy millet porridge and your favorite fresh fruit.
+For a cozy breakfast, pair banana bread muffins with a bowl of creamy brown sugar oatmeal and your favorite fresh fruit.
 They also make an easy addition to a family or holiday brunch.
 Serve these banana muffins as a sweet side to skillet home fries and scrambled eggs, or a satisfying breakfast casserole, like this spinach and cheese strata.

 Looking to take your banana bread on the go?
 Enjoy fluffy muffins as an easy snack or light breakfast any day of the week.
 I love them smeared with butter and drizzled with honey or fresh homemade strawberry sauce or blueberry sauce.